 The communities we serve must be included in all aspects of emergency preparedness, response and recovery.
 They are entitled to the highest standards of service delivery.
-Sadly, these expectations are not being met by the States current arrangements and system of fire cover.
+Sadly, these expectations are not being met by Victoria's current Fire Service arrangements and system of fire cover.